Waterdrips/waterdrips2.github.io/_posts/2020-01-20-inlets-pro.md

 ### Webhooks

-Wile developing [OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud) we rely on webhooks to let us know when new code has been pushed, and therefore when to run new builds.
+While developing [OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud) we rely on webhooks to let us know when new code has been pushed, and therefore when to run new builds.

 This is easy with inlets, we just forward the webhooks through an inlets exit-node to our local machine, this means we